-The venomous Cuban solendon is one of the few mammals to use poisonous saliva as defense.
+The venomous Cuban solenodon is one of the few mammals to use poisonous saliva as a defense.
 Originally discovered in 1861, it was declared extinct when evidence of the mole-like creature had not been seen for more than 80 years due to habitat destruction.
 But in 1973 and 1974, three different specimens were found by researchers and are still living in Cuba today.
-Another venomous Cuban solendon was found in 2003, and after being captured and named Alejandrito, the animal was studied and then released back into the wild.
+Another venomous Cuban solenodon was found in 2003, and after being captured and named Alejandrito, the animal was studied and then released back into the wild.

 6. La Palma Giant Lizard

-The La Palma giant lizard was believed to be extinct for 500 years before it was rediscovered in 2007, in the La Palma region of the Canary Islands.
+The La Palma giant lizard was believed to be extinct for 500 years before one was rediscovered in 2007, in the La Palma region of the Canary Islands.
 Its population was decimated by hunting and the introduction of cats into its environment.
 The lone lizard was about one foot long and an estimated four years old, and new expeditions are still being planned in hopes of finding a breeding population of the long-lost lizard.

 5. Fernandina giant tortoise

-In 2019, a female Fernandina giant tortoise was found in the Galapagos Islands - more than a century after the last known tortoise was seen in 1906.
+In 2019, a female Fernandina giant tortoise was found in the Galapagos Islands, more than a century after the last known tortoise was seen in 1906.
 Her age is estimated at over 100 years old, meaning she's been wandering the island since before extinction was declared.
 There have been more scents and tracks found around the Fernandina Island where she was found, giving researchers reason to believe she's not the only tortoise remaining.